Our Toad Avoidance classes offer a 15-minute training session that could save your dog's life.

 Our certified dog trainer, working with Animal Experts, hosts our Toad Avoidance training classes, which run throughout the spring and summer when toxic toads are most active.

-Classes are run multiple days a week at both Central Pet locations in Tucson and Amado.
+Classes are run multiple days a week at Central Pet in Tucson.

 Use the form below to contact our team for more information on classes and upcoming dates!